SOP$_1$, SOP$_2$, and antichain tree property: Antichain tree property

 First, we may assume that $\eta_0,...,\eta_n$ are ordered by lexicographic order.
 That is, $(\eta_i\wedge\eta_{i+1})\coc\lor\tri\eta_i$ for all $i<n$.
 It is easy to show that for any $i<j\leq n$, \begin{enumerate} \item[$\bullet$] $h(\eta_i)\wedge h(\eta_j) = h(\nu_i)\wedge h(\eta_j)= h(\eta_i)\wedge h(\nu_j)= h(\nu_i)\wedge h(\nu_j)$, \item[$\bullet$] $h(\eta_i)\wedge h(\eta_j)\coc\lor\tri h(\eta_i),h(\nu_i)$, \item[$\bullet$] $(h(\eta_i)\wedge h(\eta_j))\coc\llr\tri h(\eta_j),h(\nu_j)$, \item[$\bullet$] $(h(\eta_i)\wedge h(\eta_j))\coc\llr\neq h(\eta_j),h(\nu_j)$. \end{enumerate} Therefore, we can apply Remark \ref{remark47} repeatedly to obtain

 This completes proof of Theorem \ref{antichaintree}. \end{proof} \end{thm}

-\begin{cor} If ${}\operatorname{T}$ is ${}\sopl$ and ${}\nsopz$, then ${}\operatorname{T}$ has ATP.
-The witness of ATP can be selected to be strong indiscernible. \begin{proof} If a theory has SOP$_1$ and does not have SOP$_2$, then the theory has a formula which witnesses SOP$_1$ and any finite conjunction of the formula does not witness SOP$_2$.
+\begin{cor} If there exists a formula having SOP$_1$ but any conjunction of it does not have SOP$_2$, then the theory has ATP.
+The witness of ATP can be selected to be strongly indiscernible. \begin{proof} If a theory has SOP$_1$ and does not have SOP$_2$, then the theory has a formula which witnesses SOP$_1$ and any finite conjunction of the formula does not witness SOP$_2$.
 So we can apply Theorem \ref{antichaintree}.
 The theory has a witness of ATP.
 Furthermore, we can obtain a strong indiscernible witness of ATP by using compactness and the modeling property. \end{proof} \end{cor}

 As we observed in the beginning of this section, one can find witnesses of SOP$_1$ and TP$_2$ from an antichain tree $\la \varphi(x,y),\la a_\eta\ra_{\eta\in\tree}\ra$ by restricting the parameter part $\la a_\eta\ra_{\eta\in\tree}$.
 But we can not use the same method for finding a witness of SOP$_2$.